-- Self-Screen: Staff and students should take their temperature and assess symptoms prior to coming to work. - Wear a Mask: Staff and students who meet close contact criteria must always wear a mask while at work/school for 14 days after last exposure.
-If staff or students do not have access to a mask, one will be provided.
-Those staff or students who are not wearing a mask will be sent home.
-Employees who are sent home for this reason will have to use appropriate leave time. - Physical Distancing: Staff and students should try to maintain physical distancing in the work or school setting. - Disinfect and Clean Workspaces: Staff and students should clean and disinfect their workspaces routinely.
+- Self-Screen: Staff and students should take their temperature and assess symptoms prior to coming to work. - Wear a Mask: Masks are optional for staff and students on school campus. - Physical Distancing: Staff and students should try to maintain physical distancing in the work or school setting. - Disinfect and Clean Workspaces: Staff and students should clean and disinfect their workspaces routinely.
 The District will implement their cleaning processes for all facilities, and staff and students are encouraged to also maintain cleanliness throughout the day. - Testing: If staff or students choose to take a test for COVID-19, they should provide their supervisor or school with the results of a negative test.
-If they receive a positive test, they must adhere to the District protocols.
+If they receive a positive test, they must adhere to the District protocols. - Fully Vaccinated Persons Per CDC guidance, full vaccinated persons my refrain from testing and quarantine following a known exposure if asymptomatic.